avengerpenguin/avengerpenguin.com/content/why-cant-i-call-my-api-restful.md

 are intending to communicate when you use a technical term.
 Expect people to be confused if you follow a mutated definition of a term.

-I personallly like to follow they hypermedia/HATEOAS constraints for RESTful APIs and in later posts I'll discuss why that is and the decoupling people are missing out on.
+I personally like to follow they hypermedia/HATEOAS constraints for RESTful APIs and in later posts I'll discuss why that is and the decoupling people are missing out on.
 It is also my contention at times that if you do not want the full decoupling of REST in our distributed